lunary403/Data-Cleaning-and-Preprocessing-with-pandas/README.md

 ## What I Learnt: 365 Data Science's Data Cleaning and Preprocessing with Pandas Course

-This course provided a comprehensive introduction to data cleaning and preprocessing using the powerful **pandas** library in Python.
+This course provided me with a comprehensive introduction to data cleaning and preprocessing using the powerful **pandas** library in Python.
 Here are the key skills I gained:

 - **Pandas Basics**: Installed and imported Python packages, gaining proficiency in working with pandas' `Series` and `DataFrame` objects.
 - **Data Cleaning Techniques**: Explored various methods to clean and preprocess raw data effectively using pandas.